SpaceMonkey-MH/Unnamed_Project/Notes.md

 # - __2024/07/11:__
 	There is something weird with the melee attack of the player, and thus of the enemy.
 Will have to solve that.
 Maybe the melee weapon does not need a cooldown?
+	Fixed the way the player melee attack works, but there still is the issue of the attack lasting after its end (when attacking while moving, the player can attack farther than its range).
+Is it really an issue ?
+That the attack lasts for the whole "animation" ?
+Idk, might cause issues if the cooldown gets longer.
+	Fixed it by adding an await timer, bu it's not pretty that way, and might lead to issues.